As caregivers, it can be terrifying to imagine our loved ones

 caregivers should be alert to the signs of stroke and other risk

-factors for vascular dementia, including
+factors for vascular dementia, including diabetes

-high blood pressure.
+blood pressure.
 Seniors can also help ward off vascular

 dementia by maintaining a healthy heart through proper diet and